insiya-wakeel/supermarket-sales-dashboard/README.md

 💡 **Purpose**

  This dashboard enables sales leaders, regional managers, and analysts to:
     ✔ Proficiency in building interactive dashboards
-    ✔ Storytelling using bookmarks and navigation buttons ✔ Ability to uncover business insights from supermarket data
+    ✔ Storytelling using bookmarks and navigation buttons
+    ✔ Ability to uncover business insights from supermarket data

+ 👀 **Viewing the Power BI Report**

+   The interactive Power BI report is available as a .pbix file in this repository.
+   Note: Power BI files cannot be previewed directly on GitHub.
+To explore the report interactively, please download the .pbix file and open it in Power BI Desktop.
+   For a quick view of the report, please refer to the PDF version.